pat32137/WXO-Saint-Gabriel-workshop/LAB_03_STUDENT_ANALYSIS_AND_SUGGESTION_AGENT/README.md

     2.3 Click the flow title (usually `Untitled`) in the top-left to open the flow settings.
     ![Open flow settings](images/image4.png)

-    2.4 Change the tool name to `student_evaluation_tool` and set the description to `This tool analyzes student academic performance, behavior, and activity reports against expected criteria, then generates personalized insights and recommendations to improve the student’s profile.`.<br>
+    2.4 Change the tool name to `<Name>_student_evaluation_tool` and set the description to `This tool analyzes student academic performance, behavior, and activity reports against expected criteria, then generates personalized insights and recommendations to improve the student’s profile.`.<br>
     2.5 Click Save.

     ![Set tool name and description](images/image5.png)